Japanese battleship Hiei: Naval Battle of Guadalcanal

+In total, Hiei had been struck by at least 85 American shells, including 30 8-inch (203 mm) shells from San Francisco and Portland and up to nine torpedo hits, most of which probably failed to detonate.
+Most critically were the shells San Francisco landed to her steering gear, crippling the ship.
 With one of his battleships crippled, Abe ordered the remainder of the Japanese fleet to withdraw at 02:00.
 Kirishima attempted to tow Hiei to safety, but water flooded Hiei's steering compartments, jamming her rudder to starboard and forcing her to steer in circles.
 Throughout the morning of 13 November, Hiei was subjected to attack from American Army B-17 Flying Fortress bombers.
 She continued circling to starboard at 5 kn.
-At 11:30, two torpedoes launched from Grumman TBF Avenger torpedo-bombers struck Hiei.
-After suffering several more torpedo and dive-bomber attacks throughout the day, her crew was ordered to abandon ship, and her escorting destroyers scuttled her with torpedoes.
+At 11:30, three torpedoes launched from Grumman TBF Avenger torpedo-bombers struck Hiei, and after landing and rearming at Henderson Field, the torpedo planes from the USS Enterprise hit the battleship with three more torpedoes.
+The combined attacks by both the B-17s and strike aircraft from Henderson Field inflicted a total of 5–8 torpedo hits and 7–8 500 lb and 1000 lb bomb hits and a number of torpedoes on the stricken battleship in addition to the damage from the night surface battle.
+Her crew was ordered to abandon ship, and her escorting destroyers scuttled her with torpedoes.
 Hiei sank sometime in the evening on 13 November with the loss of 188 of her crew; the first battleship lost by Japan during World War II.
 She was removed from the Navy List on 20 December 1942.